Latest Indy 500 Weather Forecast: Mostly Dry, No Chance of Severe Weather

 Currently, computer model prediction advice indicates that high pressure will confine most rain chances to the south and west of Indianapolis from the race's start at 12:45 p.m.
 EDT into the afternoon.

-However, it is still possible that a storm system to the west would spread its moisture far enough eastward into Indianapolis to deliver at least some light rain.
+However, there remains a possibility that a storm system to the west could extend into Indianapolis and bring some light rain.

 0 Comment